rotationalio/rotational.io/content/en/blog/2021-05-19-what-are-protocol-buffers.md

 load_model("rnn.h5")
 ```

-This is particularly useful if we're loading the model in a different process - e.g. a different notebook or even a server that is going to use the model in an API.
+This is particularly useful if we're loading the model in a different process e.g. a different notebook or even a server that is going to use the model in an API.

 ## Serialization Methods and Use Cases

 There are many ways to serialize data:

-- Semi-structured data ([XML](https://en.wikipedia.org/wiki/XML_Schema_(W3C)), [JSON](https://en.wikipedia.org/wiki/JSON)) are meant to balance human readability with machine readability.
+- **Semi-structured data** ([XML](https://en.wikipedia.org/wiki/XML_Schema_(W3C)), [JSON](https://en.wikipedia.org/wiki/JSON)) are meant to balance human readability with machine readability.
 XML has schemas and can represent complex, hierarchical data, but is more verbose; JSON is often the default choice for Python programmers because Python `dicts` can be mapped directly to JSON, and vice versa.
-- Configuration formats ([YAML](https://yaml.org/), [TOML](https://toml.io/en/)) are geared towards human readability and are used to represent simple structures like strings, integers, boolean values, lists, maps, etc. While YAML uses whitespace to delineate fields for parsing, TOML trades some flexibility to offer unambiguous mapping from fields to dictionaries and hash tables.
+- **Configuration formats** ([YAML](https://yaml.org/), [TOML](https://toml.io/en/)) are geared towards human readability and are used to represent simple structures like strings, integers, boolean values, lists, maps, etc. While YAML uses whitespace to delineate fields for parsing, TOML trades some flexibility to offer unambiguous mapping from fields to dictionaries and hash tables.
-- Binary formats ([Avro](https://avro.apache.org/), [Parquet](https://parquet.apache.org/)) err on the side of machine readability and speed.
+- **Binary formats** ([Avro](https://avro.apache.org/), [Parquet](https://parquet.apache.org/)) err on the side of machine readability and speed.

 There is a tendency to falsely infer competition between different serialization standards.
-In truth, the choice is less about selecting a "correct" one-size-fits-all technique, and more about thoughtfully designing around the use case and the user.
+The choice is less about selecting a "correct" one-size-fits-all technique and more about thoughtfully designing around the use case and the user.
 For example:

-##### Use Case: Building a public data API
+##### Use Case 1: Building a Public Data API
 *Preferred serialization technique: JSON or XML*

 JSON and XML don't require a robust contract between the data provider backend and the data consumers on the other end.
 For the data providers, that means you can change the schema by adding new fields without necessarily having to deprecate older versions of the API.
 Likewise, data consumers can get away with not having the schema (or not having the most recent version of it), because the schema can be inferred from the human-readable results that come back from their API calls.
 For analysts and data scientists who interact with public APIs, this is a key feature.

-##### Use Case: Cloud configuration
+##### Use Case 2: Cloud Configuration
 *Preferred serialization technique: YAML or TOML*

 YAML and TOML frequently get used in cloud configuration, deployment, and devops tools like Kubernetes and Heroku.
 They're convenient because they end up having a lot of boilerplate that can be reused across deployments, and support documentation features like adding comments and notes that you can't do with JSON.

-##### Use Case: Computing on massive datasets
+##### Use Case 3: Computing on Massive Datasets
 *Preferred serialization technique: Avro or Parquet*

 Avro and Parquet are used for large datasets intended for distributed computing where the schema can be self-contained with the data.